USPS Hiring Process (Here Are The Ins & Outs + FAQs)

 How Long Does It Take to Get Hired by USPS?

-If you’re really serious about getting hired at USPS, it’s important to persevere, be patient, and keep following up.
+If you’re serious about getting hired at USPS, it’s important to persevere, be patient, and keep following up.

 Why Does USPS Take So Long to Hire?